atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 217
 ft
 her taking a house: nay, he objected strongly to her staying above a fortnight longer in London, and exprdled the greatest surprise at his fon’s not returning to him, as he had desired him to fet out to the farm directly.
 This letter was the most disconcerting one imaginable: but Mrs. Selby was, alone, distressed by it, as stie was fearful of his not remitting to her mioney sufficient for her very urgent demands: demands which would, probably, require more than he could spare.
 However, upon her mentioning her anxiety upon that account.
-Smith told her she might make herself perfectly easy— — Mr, Selby is known to be a man of fortune, Madarn, there are people enough who will readily furnish you with any sums you want."
+Smith told her she might make herself perfectly easy----Mr, Selby is known to be a man of fortune, Madarn, there are people enough who will readily furnish you with any sums you want."
 * vol. I. L This
 #
 I